Pankajcod-in/image-gallery/README.md

 #code_alpha_image_gallery
-this image gallery is created using css and html
+this image gallery is created using css and html for internship in code alpha